akiru-brew/Wim-The-Viking/README.md

 * Constant sparging means I don't need to bother rinsing the malt after the mash out.
 * Kveik works quickly.
 The Internet suggests that I don't need to worry about diacetyl rest.
 * Kveik turns the beer rather cloudy.
 It need a long cold crash to make it look attractive.
 * Kveik produces a massive krausen.
-If it doesn't all sink during the cold crash I can protect the siphon with a hop spider.
+If it doesn't all sink during the cold crash I would love to protect the siphon with a hop spider but it doesn't fit in the fermenter.
+I'll need a plan B for removing fruit residue from beers...
+* By making a bit extra I wasn't worried about getting every last drop from the fermenter, and so inevitably getting too much yeast coming alone with it.
+* Don't label when the beer is too cold, the condensation affects the glue.
+* Don't cold crash to 1C, ice forms making the beer stronger, and who wants that?